Racial Equity Program

 LCCF's racial equity training and education workshops are tailored to fit the needs of nonprofits, government entities and educational institutions.
 Workshops typically last a minimum of 1.5 hours to a maximum of 4 hours.
 We can provide single sessions as well as program series depending on your needs and goals.
 Trainings start at $150-$400

-Please reach out to our Manager of Community Impact, Courtney Combs, at Courtney@lakecountycf.org
+Please reach out to our Associate Director of Community Impact, Courtney Combs, at Courtney@lakecountycf.org

 Racial Equity Resource Library